 </beans>

-Above is a ‘BaseCustomerMalaysia’ bean contains a ‘Malaysia’ value for country property, and the ‘CustomerBean’ bean inherited this value from parent (‘BaseCustomerMalaysia’).
+Above is a ‘BaseCustomerMalaysia’ bean contains a ‘Malaysia’ value for country property, and the ‘CustomerBean’ bean inherited this value from its parent (‘BaseCustomerMalaysia’).

 Run it